-In some cases, standing water from poor drainage can even cause root rot in the hardiest of plants.
+In some cases, standing water from poor drainage can even cause root rot in the hardiest of plants that like wet soil.

 Signs of root rot are yellowing or drooping leaves that will eventually die if not treated.
 Root rot can spread to other healthy plants, and may even stay in the soil after an infected plant dies.

 There are two causes of root rot.
 Although a fungus can lead to root rot, over-watering is the most common cause.
 This is the main concern for planters trying to grow in wet climates.
 Therefore, it is important to consider improving your drainage before planting.